Updated: Aug 10

 NB - Not Safe For Children

-When this is combined with randomly spawning and randomly roaming enemies this becomes an even more difficult decision.
+When resource scarcity is combined with randomly spawning and randomly roaming enemies this becomes an even more difficult decision.
 Why?
 Because you will not know when and where your next encounter will be, who or what it will be with, or how many of them there will be.
-You will also have no way of telling if this will happen before or after you manage to obtain any additional resources.
+You will also have no way of telling if this will happen before you manage to obtain any additional resources, or after.
 This pushes the fear factor up even further.

 System Shock 2

 The ship has clearly met with disaster, however, what the nature of this disaster is you are not sure, as there is no one around alive to tell you.
 Your only guide is the disembodied voice of Dr Janice Polito, who instructs you over your cybernetic implant.

 Similar to last article’s MINERVA, Dr Polito drip feeds you information, only telling you what you need to know at the time to perform the task at hand.

 Therefore, your main source of information as to what has actually happened to the Von Braun and it's crew are the audio logs you find throughout the ship whilst doing Dr Polito's bidding.
 It soon becomes clear the ship has been infected by some alien (?) life form that has infected and mutated the crew, and that very few, if any, uninfected remain.